ietf-wg-acme/acme/draft-ietf-acme-acme.md

 protect against changing between URIs of the same type, e.g., from one authorization URI to another).

-As noted above, all ACME request object carry a "url" parameter in their protected header.
+As noted above, all ACME request objects carry a "url" parameter in their protected header.
 This header parameter encodes the URL to which the client is directing the request.
 On receiving such an object in an HTTP request, the server MUST compare the "url" parameter to the request URI.
 If the two do not match,